xebia/gcp-ms-iam-binding-script/README.md

 # GCP IAM Binding Script

 To simplify permission reviews, we created a bash script to generate a quick and thorough overview of IAM bindings/roles across Google Cloud Platform.

-Take into account that to be able to run this script in the Google cloud shell, your account needs to have the roles/iam.securityReviewer permission on organizational level.
+Keep in mind that in order to run this script in Google Cloud Shell, your account must have the roles/iam.securityReviewer permission at the organizational level.

 ## Steps